hidde2727/CheatSheet/git.md

 git branch {your new branch name}
 # You probably want to start using the branch as well:
 git checkout {your new branch name}
+# Use this command to publish the branch to your remotes (for example to GitHub):
+git push -u origin {your new branch name}
 ```
 #### Merging branches
 After a while you probably want to merge your changes back into another branch <br>